writememe/blog.danielteycheney.com/content/posts/sot-series-business-value.md

 Starting with the first business question:

-> What dishes we offer that are currently ;ocally sourced AND vegetarian?
+> What dishes we offer that are currently locally sourced AND vegetarian?

 We would need a query to find all dishes which are categorised as locally sourced AND vegetarian.
 In addition to this query, we would need to lookup the recipe details for each match and retrieve a list of ingredients needed to make each dish.